jakubvalenta/video-pi/README.md

     wallpaper and to disable PCManFM's USB stick automounting, which would conflict with Video Pi's automounting system based on udevil.

-4. Reboot the Raspberry Pi.
+4. Reboot your Raspberry Pi.

 ## Uninstallation

-On the Raspberry Pi:
+On your Raspberry Pi:

     Run the Video Pi uninstallation script: